Young Musicians' Summer School course content

 Loops, layers and arranging

-Explore looping stations with your instrument, voice or anything that makes a noise!
-Looping is the art of seamlessly recording small sections of music and organising them to create whole arrangements.
-Looping stations are brilliant for creating repetitive music, but they can also be used to create longer pieces of music with multiple sections – that’s what we’ll explore in these sessions.
-Using instruments, vocals and samples, you’ll learn how to improvise, arrange and perform your own music using looping stations.
+Explore loop stations using your instrument, voice — or anything that makes a noise!
+Looping is the art of recording and layering short sections of music to build complete arrangements in real time.
+This technique is brilliant for creating repetitive music but it can also be used to make full songs and arrangements with different sections, dynamics and transitions – that’s what we’ll explore in these sessions.
+Whether you’re interested in songwriting, beat-making, live performance or experimental sound, this workshop will teach you how to improvise, arrange and perform your own music using loop stations.

 The Art of Sound Design